An ADMM Based Framework for AutoML Pipeline Configuration: An Optimization Perspective to AutoML

 \section{An Optimization Perspective to AutoML}

-We focus on the joint algorithm selection and HPO for a {\em fixed pipeline} -- a ML pipeline with a fixed sequence of functional modules (preprocessing, missing/categorical handling, transformations, feature selection, modeling) with a set of algorithm choices within each module.
-This was termed as CASH ({\bf c}ombined {\bf a}lgorithm {\bf s}election and {\bf H}PO) problem \citep{autoweka1,autoweka2,feurer2015efficient} and solved with toolkits such as Auto-Weka and Auto-sklearn.
-We extend the CASH formulation by explicitly expressing the combinatorial aspect of the algorithm selection with Boolean variables and constraints.
-We will also briefly show how this formulation allows straightforward extension to more flexible pipelines.
+We focus on the \textit{joint} algorithm selection and HPO for a {\em fixed pipeline} -- a ML pipeline with a fixed sequence of functional modules (preprocessing $\to$ missing/categorical handling $\to$ transformations $\to$ feature selection $\to$ modeling) with a set of algorithm choices in each module -- termed asthe CASH ({\bf c}ombined {\bf a}lgorithm {\bf s}election and {\bf H}PO) problem \citep{autoweka1,feurer2015efficient} and solved with toolkits such as Auto-WEKA and Auto-sklearn.
+We extend this formulation by explicitly expressing the combinatorial nature of the algorithm selection with {Boolean} variables and constraints.
+We will also briefly discuss how this formulation facilities extension to other flexible pipelines.